charlessy11/CommandLineShell/README.md

 The Command Line Shell (v1.0) is a program that implements a shell.
 The shell is called `jsh` which is short for "jett's shell".

+**What Is A Shell?**

+The outermost layer of the operating system is called the shell.
+In Unix-based systems, the shell is generally a command line interface.

 **How It Works:**

 The programs runs an interactive shell with a nice-looking prompt that displays helpful information and validates if the user input is valid or not.
 In addition to this, `jsh` supports the following: scripting, built-in commands, signal handling, history, background jobs, and pipes.